Start Your Career

 Reading station ships the day you sign.
 IMLCC and new state license applications go out in parallel.
 Malpractice with tail coverage activated.

-Week 2: Rad Advisor & Onboarding
+Week 2: Rad Mentor & Onboarding

 Matched with a practicing ExRad rad in your subspecialty.
 Workflow walkthrough, dictation training, first supervised reads.